carranza-pinedo/carranza-pinedo.github.io/index.md

 (2021) The pragmatics of all-purpose pejoratives. **_Proceedings of the 2021 Workshop on Context_**. [[final]](https://www.finophd.eu/WOC2021/paper5.pdf)

-## Under review

-+ A paper on the variety of all-purpose derogatory words.
-+ A paper on sentience's multidimensionality and cross-species welfare comparisons.
-+ A paper on the role of technological scaffolds during development.
-(R&R!)

-_(drafts available upon request)_

 ## News

 + In September, I presented my work on animal decision-making and niche costruction at the [NC3 Conference](https://www.uni-bielefeld.de/fakultaeten/biologie/forschung/verbuende/sfb_nc3/events/conference/) in Münster and my work on mechanisms of animal emotions at the MGSE Summer School at Rehburg-Loccum.